 Are you feeling great today?

-If you are feeling cranky, stressed out, and need more energy and are wondering how to stay in control while relaxing and keeping your work-life balance intact, this article is just for you!
+If you are wondering how to stay in control while relaxing and keeping your work-life balance intact, this article is just for you!

-Here are 5 essential yogasanas that’ll keep you charged throughout the day (and help you sleep peacefully at night):
+Here are 5 essential asanas in Yoga for healthy living that’ll keep you charged throughout the day (and help you sleep peacefully at night).

 Also called – Mountain Pose

 Although it might be very simple, you should never underestimate the power of a good standing posture.
 The Tadasana or Mountain Pose is a very basic pose for all the other asanas.